saig0nvang/Personal/readme.md

 # DATA ANALYST PORTFOLIO

-I am VIET ANH, a recent graduate and aspiring Data Analyst equipped with a proactive attitude and a solid foundational skill set.
+I am a fresh graduate, a recent graduate and aspiring Data Analyst equipped with a proactive attitude and a solid foundational skill set.

 Through my studies, I have acquired core analytical competencies, i am proficient in Python, SQL, Power BI and have a solid understanding of data analytics techniques such as dashboard building, report writing, data cleaning, data mining, data merging, statistics, and critical thinking.